Eschatologue/CM_wiki/docs/character-creation/race/elf.md

 #### :material-sword-cross: Elf Weapon Training

-You have :dnd-stat-prof: **Proficiency** with the Longsword, Shortsword, Shortbow, and Longbow.
+You have :trait-prof: **Proficiency** with the Longsword, Shortsword, Shortbow, and Longbow.

 #### :dnd-stat-expert: Mask of the Wild

-You gain :dnd-stat-prof: **Proficiency** in Dexterity (Stealth) and you can attempt to :dnd-action-hide: **Hide** even when you are only lightly obscured by foliage, heavy rain, falling snow, mist, and other natural phenomena.
+You gain :trait-prof: **Proficiency** in Dexterity (Stealth) and you can attempt to :dnd-action-hide: **Hide** even when you are only lightly obscured by foliage, heavy rain, falling snow, mist, and other natural phenomena.